abevoelker/blog/source/_posts/2016-04-25-simple-transactional-email-links-using-json-web-tokens-jwt.md

 isn't much (any?) better than just having a column on *subscriptions* with a soft delete mechanism.
-But it did get me to start thinking about reducing the dependency on the database, leading me to the idea of possibly hashing some data that is private to the user and static (e.g. their join date), and using that hash as a secret token to authorize unsubscribe links.
+But it did get me to start thinking about reducing the dependency on the database, leading me to the idea of possibly hashing some data that is private to the user and static (e.g. their join date + database PK), and using that hash as a secret token to authorize unsubscribe links for that user.
 That sort of lead me to JWT and my final solution.

 ## Implemented idea: encode the desired action using JSON Web Tokens (JWT)